algosup/2023-2024-project-3-virtual-processor-team-3/README.md

 This project is an ALGOSUP project, driven by the students.
 This project aims to create a Virtual Processor along with an Assembly language to run instructions on it.
 Moreover, we have to develop a built-in debugger.
 All of that, using plain and portable C language (only standard libraries are allowed).

+## What Is ALGORASM

+## What Is ALGORISK

+## How To Install

-## How to use
+## How To Use

+To **code in ALGORASM** feel free to check the documentation here: [Instruction Set Manual](https://github.com/algosup/2023-2024-project-3-virtual-processor-team-3/blob/main/documents/Assembly_documentation/ALGORISK_documentation.pdf)

-To use our virtual processor you can choose between 3 different commands:
+To **use our virtual processor** you can choose between 3 different commands:

 ```
 ./main.exe gorasm [your file name].txt